Register trainee teachers data sharing agreement

 • Register reads and writes trainee record data to systems within the DfE for the purpose of allocating or retrieving a TRN for trainees and for registering their QTS or EYTS.

-• lead schools connect to Register to view their funding information and trainees’ information
+• lead partners connect to Register to view their funding information and trainees’ information

 The DfE uses Zendesk, a customer relationship management system, to handle queries from provider staff.